trellix-enterprise/mysql-audit/README.md

-MySQL AUDIT Plugin
+AUDIT Plugin for MySQL<sup>*</sup>
 ===================

-MySQL AUDIT Plugin is a MySQL plugin from McAfee providing audit capabilities for MySQL, designed with an emphasis on security and audit requirements.
+A MySQL plugin from McAfee providing audit capabilities for MySQL, designed with an emphasis on security and audit requirements.
 The plugin may be used as a standalone audit solution or configured to feed data to external monitoring tools.